anhthang/soaring-symbols/CONTRIBUTING.md

 This document outlines the guidelines for contributing logos and icons to the Soaring Symbols project, a curated collection of airline logos in SVG format.

-> [\!IMPORTANT]
+> [!IMPORTANT]
-> This project, "Soaring Symbols", provides a collection of airline logos/icons in SVG format for informational and reference purposes only.
-While every effort has been made to ensure the accuracy of the logos and information presented, we do not claim ownership of any trademarks or copyrighted materials.
+> "Soaring Symbols" provides airline logos/icons in SVG for informational and reference purposes only.
+We do not claim ownership of any trademarks or copyrighted materials.
 The logos remain the intellectual property of their respective airlines.

 ---